 The most difficult part of buying a house is coming up with the down payment.
-This leads to the question, “Can I access cash in my retirement accounts to help toward the down payment on my house?”.
+If you are really struggling for payment for the house and you need to close the house as soon as possible, a Hard Money Loan may be needed.
+If you have more time than that then this leads to the question, “Can I access cash in my retirement accounts to help toward the down payment on my house?”.
 The short answer is in most cases, “Yes”.
 The next important questions is “Is it a good idea to take a withdrawal from my retirement account for the down payment given all of the taxes and penalties that I would have to pay?”
 This article aims to answer both of those questions and provide you with withdrawal strategies to help you avoid big tax consequences and early withdrawal penalties.

 401(k) Withdrawal Options Are Not The Same As IRA’s